jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-victims and posted stolen data without even deploying ransomwareapparently viewing exposure as more intimidating to its victim than bricking machines.102021 Cyber Threat Intelligence Report6Extortion is becoming personal New exposure tactics, pioneered in 2020, have gathered speed, compounding data leak extortion damage, adding reputation damage
+victims and posted stolen data without even deploying ransomwareapparently viewing exposure as more intimidating to its victim than bricking machines.10
+Threat actors are targeting new industries, using higher\-pressure tactics to escalate infection consequences and deploying payloads faster to render trusted detection methods too slow.
+Response options are becoming more complicated.
+Organizations should focus
+on preparation, prevention
+and pre\-encryption defenses.
+6
+2021 Cyber Threat Intelligence Report
+Extortion is becoming personal
+New exposure tactics, pioneered in 2020, have gathered speed, compounding data leak extortion damage, adding reputation damage